Nancy Kominsky: Paint Along TV series

 Kominsky's series Paint Along with Nancy comprised 52 half-hour programmes made by HTV West from 1974 to 1978, and transmitted on ITV network in the United Kingdom.

-She also made a follow-up series in the USA for PBS for a 26 half hour programmes, which ran on PBS affiliates into the mid-1980s.
+She also made a follow-up series in the US for PBS for a 26 half hour programmes, which ran on PBS affiliates into the mid-1980s, distributed by Connecticut Public Television.

 At a film festival in France, a friend introduced Kominsky to the well-known producer Peter Orton, who liked her idea of a television programme aimed at people who wanted to learn how to paint.
 She began to "commute" between Rome and Bristol, where she made Paint Along With Nancy.
 Nancy Kominsky's instruction was accompanied by an amusing, unscripted running commentary.
 To demystify the mixing of colours, she described the process in the manner of recipe directions: "For the background, mix a teaspoonful of orange, half a teaspoon of vermilion and a quarter of purple … ".
 Demonstrating as she went, she would slash on the colour with a palette knife, and would always finish with a picture that her viewers could copy.
 The series extended over four years and was shown extensively in several countries.

 Her oil painting lessons were followed with enthusiasm by housewives, shift workers, and schoolchildren, many of whom would race home after school to switch on the television set to watch her demonstrate her unusual system of painting.